vmoravec/cct/README.md

   By default the testsuite contains two configuration files:

      config/default.yml
-     config/development.yml
+     config/development.yml.example

   The first one, `config/default.yml` contains general information about the product, used by the features and test cases in the testsuite.
-You should not need to alter this data at all.
+You don't alter this data for your custom configuration.
 If you think they need to be changed, create a pull request.

-  The second one, `config/development.yml` is a template configuration file you might use for testing your cloud instance.
-You will need to add some data to let the testsuite detect your cloud:
+  The second one, `config/development.yml.example` is a template configuration file you might use for testing your cloud instance.
+You may uncomment and use the template data, however they might not match your expactations.
+Feel free to change the data as needed to make the testsuite detect your cloud:

     * ip address for the admin node
     * password for the admin node HTTP API
     * SSH password for the admin node unless you use key based authentication

-  To let git ignore the updated `config/development.yml` file, run

-    rake git:ignore file=config/development.yml
+  All configuration files but the `default.yml` file are ignored by git.

 #### Nodes' configuration